 Drop Biscuits are also known as “emergency biscuits”!
 These biscuits are so simple to make and only require 2 ingredients, which is why they are perfect for emergencies.
 They are light and fluffy like rolled biscuits but without all of the work.

-These yummy biscuits were made with a baking mix, not the kind that you buy at the store, that would be to expensive.
+These yummy biscuits were made with a baking mix, not the kind that you buy at the store, which would be too expensive.
 These were actually made from a homemade baking mix that’s considerably cheaper and a whole lot more delicious.

-Besides being super cheap, it’s super handy to have some homemade baking mix on hand.
+Besides being cheap, it’s handy to have some homemade baking mix on hand.
 On nights when you’re really busy and want to get dinner on the table quickly, whipping up a batch of drop biscuits is a breeze.
 It’s also handy for nights when you have more time to roll out the dough and cut some perfectly round biscuits.
-Either way that you choose to make your biscuits they’ll be a hit and they won ’t break the bank.
+Either way that you choose to make your biscuits they’ll be a hit and they won’t break the bank.

 ▪ Baking Mix

 A mouthwatering spread that tastes amazing spread on toast, English muffins, and shortbread cookies.
 It also tastes great as a glaze onbaked…. continue reading

 HOW TO MAKE DROP BISCUITS USING BAKING MIX

 Position the rack in the center of the oven.
 Preheat oven to 375°F.

 In a medium bowl, combine the baking mix and water.
 Mix until well blended.